-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for that question.
-This is something we can discuss further, and as I stated just previously, we are looking at where we can include this matter in our reviews.
+This is something we can discuss further, and as I just previously stated, we are looking at where we can include this matter in our reviews.

 The agreement for our employees might require us to revisit this section to determine if this can indeed be incorporated and how to implement it.
-We have identified the areas that may require changing, especially related to the salaries and how to improve that if looking at less hours.

-This is still under development and it touches upon this other policy I introduced earlier, working in a different community called (interpretation ends) flexible workplace policy (interpretation) and this is the first time it has been initiated and we are proud of that.
+We have identified the areas that may require changing, especially related to the salaries and how to improve that if looking at fewer hours.
+This is still under development and it touches upon this other policy I introduced earlier, working in a different community called the (interpretation ends) Flexible Workplace Policy (interpretation) and this is the first time it has been introduced and we are proud of that.

-We are always open to hearing of resolutions geared towards improving our workplaces, and particularly, in placing more Inuit into the public services as we continue to look to recruit more Inuit, and we want to hear about potential improvements and we can look into that down the road.

-Most likely further down the future path, but we acknowledge our employee capacity issues, and we are well aware of it.
-Nonetheless, as I stated earlier, we can include them in our assessments and further, we usually have to work hand-in-hand with the employee union, and that would continue here as well.
+We are always open to hearing suggestions geared towards improving our workplaces, particularly, in hiring more Inuit in the public services, as we continue to look to recruit more Inuit.
+We want to hear suggestions for potential improvements, that we can look into down the road, most likely further down the future path.
+However, we acknowledge our employee capacity issues, and we are well aware of them.
+Nonetheless, as I stated earlier, we can include them in our assessments and further, we usually have to work handin-hand with the employees union, and that would continue here as well.
 Thank you, Mr. Speaker.